madeyexz/youtube2transcripts/README.md

 Elon Musk: Yeah.
 Absolutely.
 True.
 That's that's it just could yeah.
 Exactly.
 I was just thinking about that.
 It was like oh those time frames are kind of coincident.
 ```
-So it does transcript the video, and also identify the speaker.
+So it does transcript the video, and also identify the speaker (*I mean, kind of-*).

 ## Features